bitquery/streaming-data-platform-docs/docs/evm/token-holders.md

 ### Return Fields

-The Token Holder API offers access to the following fields:
+The Token Holder API provides access to the following fields:

-- `Balance`: Provides the token balance.
+- `Balance`: Shows the token balance.
-- `BalanceUpdate`: Offers a range of aggregated data related to balance updates, including count, first date, last date, and more.
+- `BalanceUpdate`: Offers a range of aggregated data related to balance updates, including:
+  - `FirstDate`: The date of the holder’s first interaction with the token.
+  - `LastDate`: The date of the holder’s most recent interaction with the token.
+  - `InAmount`: The total amount of the token the holder received.
+  - `OutAmount`: The total amount of the token the holder sent.
+  - `InCount`: The number of transactions in which the holder received the token.
+  - `OutCount`: The number of transactions in which the holder sent out the token.
-- `Currency`: Fetches details related to the currency, such as smart contract and address.
+- `Currency`: Provides currency-specific details, such as the smart contract and address.
-- `Holder`: Retrieves the holder's address.
+- `Holder`: Retrieves the holder’s address.

 ## Indexes and Factors